stefzki/keyvalue_vagrant_machines/README.md

 keyvalue_vagrant_machines
 =========================

-Some KeyValue stores defined as vagrant machines for testing
+Some KeyValue stores defined as vagrant machines for testing.